Data Depositor Guide

 b.
 Enter a draft Title for your dataset.

 c.
 Indicate whether the data you are submitting was created using resources of the Oak Ridge Leadership Computing Facility (OLCF).
-OLCF resources include Frontier, Summit, Titan, Slate (Onyx, Marble).
+OLCF resources include Frontier, Summit, Slate (Onyx, Marble), Andes, etc.

 d.
 Click Save.
 Your dataset and reserved DOI will now be visible in your dashboard under "Draft datasets."

-NOTE: This step does not actually create a DOI - rather, it creates a request record with OSTI that will be finalized when the dataset is published.
-Prior to submitting a DOI for review, you can update the DOI metadata and data files as many times as needed.
+NOTE: This step does not actually issue a DOI - rather, it creates a request record with OSTI that will be finalized when the dataset is published.
+Prior to submitting a dataset for review, you can update the DOI metadata and data files as many times as needed.

 4. Add metadata and create a README